 However, this bias also seems to be related to the region in which a college is located.
 For instance, according to College Navigator, 83 percent of students admitted to Harvard submitted SAT scores, while 35 percent submitted ACT scores.
 Similarly, 86 percent of Stanford admits submitted SAT scores and 39 percent ACT.

-Since students are likely to attend colleges within 170 miles to their homes, it makes sense that students admitted to a certain college would have been more likely to take the test popular in the region of their college.
+Since students are likely to attend colleges within 170 miles of their homes, it makes sense that students admitted to a certain college would have been more likely to take the test popular in the region of their college.

 The popularity of either test, nationally or in your region, shouldn’t be the determining factor when you choose which to take.
 Additionally, colleges don’t have a preference for one test over the other.
 To decide, first consider what is available to you.
 Will you have to take the SAT or the ACT for state testing purposes?
 Even if you will, you may choose to take the other test in addition to the one that’s required.

 Also, consider what sorts of study resources are available to you.
 If you’ll be studying for one of the tests as part of your curriculum, you may be better prepared for one over the other.

 Perhaps most importantly, take a practice ACT and SAT and see which one you prefer.
-Both offer a unique different testing style, and many students prefer one over the other.
+Both the ACT and SAT offer a unique testing style, and many students find that they prefer one over the other.
+Again, most of the bias surrounding which test to take comes from the students taking it and their location.
+Figure out which exam suits you, rather than worrying about whether colleges prefer one standardized test over the other.